-See Appendix B for detailed information about clients who were followed up (n=284) compared to clients who were not followed up (n=1,790).
+See Appendix B for detailed information about clients who were followed up (n=280) compared to clients who were not followed up (n=2,008).
 There was only one significant difference between individuals who were followed-up and individuals who were not followed-up.
 Because of the stratification of the follow-up sample, a significantly higher proportion of followed up individuals were female than the not followed up individuals.
 There were no significant differences in other sociodemographic, substance use, mental health, physical health, living situation, education, employment, or criminal justice system involvement at intake by follow-up status.

-Of the 282 individuals who completed a follow-up survey and answered the question, 5.3% (n = 15) reported they were still involved in the recovery center at the time of the follow-up.
-For those clients who were in the recovery center at the time of the follow-up, 11 clients were in Phase 2, and 2 clients were in Phase 1, and two had missing data on the phase.
+Of the 280 individuals who completed a follow-up survey and answered the question, 8.5% (n = 23) reported they were still involved in the recovery center at the time of the follow-up.
+For those clients who were in the recovery center at the time of the follow-up, 22 clients were in Phase 2, and 1 was in Phase 1.
 Analysis of substance use at follow-up showed no difference when individuals who were still living at a recovery center at follow-up were included or excluded from the analysis.